humanetech-community/community-hub/_posts/2019-04-18-be-a-builder.md

 ---

-We highly value your feedback: https://community.humanetech.com/t/reflections-on-new-mission-and-vision-pyramids-of-humane-technology/3389
+We highly value your feedback.
+Do not hesitate and add your comments below..

 ---